pierreozoux/pierreozoux.github.io/source/_posts/2014-07-31-domain-name-and-github.markdown

 ```

 ## 3 - CNAME file in the project
-Then, just add a CNAME file into your project with this content:
+Then, just add a CNAME file into your project, in the source folder, with this content:
 ```bash CNAME
 www.pierre-o.fr
 ```